 Tell Quick Base when the report should appear on the form.

-When do you want the list of detail records to display?
+When do you want the list of child records to display?
 Only when the form is in display mode?
 Edit mode?
 Or both?
-Specify your preference by selecting one of these options within the Display when this form is used for: dropdown.
+Specify your preference by selecting one of these options within the Display when this form is used for: drop-down.

 Note: To ensure you see the records you expect, make sure the report you insert has no matching criteria set.
 You can view or edit the report by selecting the report, then selecting the report link.